smocker-dev/smocker/docs/guide/README.md

 The goal of Smocker is to help you **mock the HTTP dependencies of your application**.
 It's a great tool for **integration tests automation**.

 Smocker really shines in a **microservice environment with an API gateway**.
-On your development or test infrastructure, you just need to deploy Smocker instead of your API gateway and have your application use it as the gateway.
+On your development or test infrastructure, you just need to deploy it instead of your API gateway and have your application use it as the gateway.

 <div class="row wrap around-justified">
 <div class="text-center figure">